 House sitting job doesn’t require a special certification.
 You can learn how to become a house sitter or use your natural housekeeping skills to become one.
-All you need to do is get a well-written resume that follows the tips above and points out the benefits of working with you.
+All you need to do is build a well-written house-sitter resume that follows the tips above and points out the benefits of working with you.
 With the proper resume, you’re already halfway to landing that dream house-sitting job.

 With a Ph.D. in History from Stanford University, Amanda Dudley has spent most of her life teaching and helping students improve their academic performance.

 Currently, she works as a part-time essay writer at EssayUSA, where she helps students deliver well-written essays and academic projects.